 Educational Psychology (Ph.D.)

 Applicants should refer to the admission requirements for doctoral degrees in the College of Education.
 The Educational Psychology Doctor of Philosophy Program has a concentration in Learning and Instruction Sciences.
 Successful applicants seeking admission to the Learning and Instruction Sciences concentration should have a master's degree in Educational Psychology, or a closely related field.
-Application materials must be submitted to the chairperson of the Learning and Instruction Sciences concentration.
+In addition to uploading materials to an online Graduate Admission application, materials must be submitted to the chairperson of the Learning and Instruction Sciences concentration.

-Applicants are strongly encouraged to contact the program secretary to ensure they have received complete and updated application and program information.
+Applicants are strongly encouraged to contact the program secretary to ensure they have received complete and updated application and program information BEFORE APPLYING.

 Learning and Instruction Sciences